Residential and Commercial Real Estate

 Cap the Security Deposit and Define Return Procedure

-Most state statutes cap residential security deposits at one or two months of rent.
-State the deposit amount, identify the holding rules (segregated trust account in some jurisdictions), and define the return procedure with a statutory deadline.
+Many state statutes cap residential security deposits, commonly at one or two months of rent; others, including Texas, impose no statutory cap at all.
+State the deposit amount, identify the holding rules (a segregated trust account in some jurisdictions), and define the return procedure with the statutory deadline.
 Texas Property Code Section 92.103, for example, requires the landlord to refund the deposit within thirty days of surrender, less itemized deductions for damage beyond ordinary wear and tear.
-Conform the deposit clause to the controlling state statute or risk paying double-damages plus attorney fees.
+Conform the deposit clause to the controlling state statute or risk paying double damages plus attorney fees.

 6. Step 06